 If you’ve been hunting around the stores for that perfect bathrobe, then you may well be feeling pretty overwhelmed by the choice and quality that is on offer.
 Not only are you faced with decisions to choose what length, style, and thickness, but you also have so much choice when it comes to fabrics.

-For example, what is Turkish terry cloth?
+For example, what is a terry cloth bathrobe?
 Why does it matter if it’s Turkish or Egyptian cotton?
 And, what’s the difference between cotton terry and cotton waffle?

 You’re not alone in feeling confused!
 That being said, we will answer those questions and more to help you make the right decision when you are finding the best bathrobe for you.